Warsaw radio mast

 Designed by Jan Polak, its construction started with earthworks for the foundations on 5 July 1969, while construction of the tower itself began on 18 October 1972 with a ceremony, and was completed on 18 May 1974.
 Its transmitter, whose installation started in October 1973, entered regular service on 22 July 1974.
 The opening of the mast was met with extensive celebration and was covered by the Polish Film Chronicle.
 The tower was used by Warsaw Radio-Television (Centrum Radiowo-Telewizyjne) for radio broadcasting on a frequency of AM-LW (longwave) 227 kHz before 1 February 1988 and 225 kHz (1332 metres) afterwards.
 Its base was 115.2 m above sea level.
-Because there was a potential difference of 120 kV between the mast and ground, it stood on a 2 m-high insulator.
+Because it had a potential difference of 120 kV during operation, it stood on a 2 m insulator.
 It operated as a mast radiator (half-wave radiator), so its height was half of its 1332-metre broadcasting wavelength.
 The signals from its 2 MW transmitters could be received across essentially the entire globe.
 The structure's weight was debated, with some Polish sources claiming it weighed 420 t.

-The mast was designed for national pride, mainly because of the height of the mast, which made it the tallest structure in the world at the time, surpassing the KVLY-TV mast in Blanchard, North Dakota, US.
-It was also designed to broadcast the "propaganda of the successes."
-Due to the mast's height, listeners from all over the world could tune in to Polish radio broadcasts, including those in remote places such as Antarctica.

-The official name of the facility was Radiofoniczny Ośrodek Nadawczy w Konstantynowie (Radiophonic Transmission Centre Konstantynów), Radiowe Centrum Nadawcze w Konstantynowie (Radio Transmission Centre Konstantynów; RCN Konstantynów) or Warszawska Radiostacja Centralna (WRC) w Gąbinie (Warsaw Central Radio Station Gąbin).
-It broadcast Polskie Radio's Program I (unofficially referred to as "Jedynka").
-The transmitter was so powerful that Program I could be received in parts of Canada and the United States.